Prince Mikasa, uncle of Emperor Akihito, dies at 100

 TOKYO, Oct.
 27, Kyodo

-Prince Mikasa, uncle of Emperor Akihito and the oldest member of the imperial family, died of cardiac arrest at a Tokyo hospital on Thursday, the Imperial Household Agency said.
+Prince Mikasa, uncle of Emperor Akihito and the oldest member of the imperial family who even as an army officer had criticized the Japanese military for its actions in World War II, died of cardiac arrest at a Tokyo hospital on Thursday, the Imperial Household Agency said.
 He was 100.

+The death of the prince, one of only five men next in line to the Chrysanthemum throne, is likely to fuel debate over whether female members should also be allowed to inherit the throne as the number of imperial family members has fallen below 20 and the 82-year-old emperor has suggested readiness to abdicate due to his age.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.